prompt-cash/androidDemo/README.md

 # androidDemo
-Demonstration of prompt.cash integration into an simple android app.
+Demonstration of prompt.cash integration into a simple android app.

 ![](docs/demo.png)